We should have a clear map of how Taijiquan (Tai Chi) is taught, in order to maximize our learning efficiency.

 Taijiquan (Tai Chi) aims to change your body, not just to teach you techniques.
 Changing one’s body is a deep and laborious process, it can’t be done by just imitating someone’s moves.
 From a mechanical standpoint, the human body is an incredibly complex machine.
 It can make externally similar moves using many different variations of power distribution on the inside.

 There are three ways of teaching: showing, explaining, and hands-on guiding.
 Explaining refers to exposing the theory; showing, to having the students copy the way the teacher moves; and guiding means that the teacher has to put his hands on the student’s body and move it with his own hands.

-Finally, the teacher has to show the students how to apply the principles in practice.
-It can be described in words, but it’s not enough, it has to be shown in person.
+Finally, the teacher has to show the students how to apply Taijiquan (Tai Chi) principles in practice.
+They can be described in words, but it’s not enough, they must to shown in person.
 There’s a quality in Taijiquan (Tai Chi) movement that cannot be transmitted without the teacher being present.